-The schools in the Tst may be the only stable, secure and safe place in the lives of children at risk of, or who have suffered harm.
+Our school may be the only stable, secure and safe place in the lives of children at risk of, or who have suffered harm.
 However, on occasions their behaviour may be challenging and defiant, or they may instead be withdrawn, or display abusive behaviours towards other children.

 Child on child abuse can manifest itself in many ways.
 This may include bullying (including cyber bullying); on-line verbal abuse; gender-based abuse; verbal sexist abuse; unwanted, unthinking or coerced nude or semi-nude image sharing; or sexually harmful behaviour.
-We do not tolerate any bullying, abuse or harmful behaviour in Trust and will take swift action to intervene where this occurs.
+We do not tolerate any bullying, abuse or harmful behaviour in school and will take swift action to intervene where this occurs.

-Each school uses the curriculum and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Staff are pro active and vigilant in recognising when a child may need to tell an adult of their choice about what is happening to them, will acknowledge how they feel and support them through the next steps of reporting to MASH, if that is what it takes to keep them safe.
-The Trust staff understand the different gender issues that can be prevalent when dealing with peer on peer abuse.
+We use the curriculum and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
+Staff are proactive and vigilant in recognising when a child may need to tell an adult of their choice about what is happening to them, will acknowledge how they feel and support them through the next steps of reporting to MASH, if that is what it takes to keep them safe.
+Our school staff understand the different gender issues that can be prevalent when dealing with child on child abuse.
+Refer to other relevant polices - Positive Behaviour or Anti-bullying policy.

-Consensual image-sharing between older children of the same age may require a different response as it may not be abusive but the children still need to know that it is illegal and risky to maintain privacy as well as jeopardising future job searches, for example.
+Consensual image-sharing between older children of the same age may require a different response as it may not be abusive but the children still need to know that it is illegal and risky not to respect someone else's privacy as well as jeopardising their future career opportunities, for example.